spm/spm-docs/docs/courses/eeg_meg/programme.md

 ## Course programme

 This is a draft programme of the upcoming online [SPM course for EEG and MEG](./index.md).
 The course will consist of lectures and practical workshops where attendees will be guided through analyses of different neuroimaging datasets.
-Lecture times are to be considered in UK Time.
+Lecture times are to be considered in BST (i.e., London time).

 **Organisers**: [Dr Alberto Mariola](https://profiles.ucl.ac.uk/98818-alberto-mariola)